Davidyz/inlayhint-filler.nvim/README.md

 (see [`inlayHint` specification](https://microsoft.github.io/language-server-protocol/specifications/lsp/3.17/specification/#textDocument_inlayHint)
 for details).
 If it's not found, this plugin will instead use the `label` as the inserted text.

+For Python, I recommend [basedpyright](https://github.com/detachhead/basedpyright), because when the inserted hint is a type annotation that contains unimported symbols, basedpyright will add the import statements for you.

 ## Todo
 - [x] implement support for visual selection mode.